fastify/fastify-express/README.md

 It is possible to wrap the Express request object in a Proxy by passing `createProxyHandler` function to generate the Proxy handler.
 The function will receive the Fastify request object as the first parameter.

-For example using Proxy to expose something from Fastify request into the Express request.
+For example, using Proxy to expose something from Fastify request into the Express request.

 ```js
 fastify.decorateRequest('welcomeMessage', 'Hello World');